 Keeping a traditional written journal is important for sure, but keeping an art journal takes the journal process to a whole new level!
-I've been keeping art journals for about four years now.

 Here are ten reasons why you should try art journaling...

 1. Working in an art journal gives you freedom to play.
 You can keep the journal for your eyes only so the works don't have to meet any standards of perfection.
 I love making imperfect art, and while I've worked for years honing my skills sometimes it is fun to just "let your hair down" so to speak and make more spontaneous art in journals.